vdesabou/kafka-docker-playground-docs/docs/playground debug heap-analyze.md

 #### *--file, -f FILE*

-📁 Path to the .hprof heap dump file to analyze
+🔖 HPROF heap dump file to analyze

+❕ It must be absolute full path

+🎓 Tip: use \<tab\> completion to trigger fzf completion
+        use \<option+enter\> to use the value you typed manually

 | Attributes      | &nbsp;
 |-----------------|-------------